-Roasted Hasselback butternut squash is one of my favourite side dish for Thanksgiving !
-That said, does’t mean, you can’t do it out of the Thanksgiving season.
+Roasted Hasselback butternut squash is one of my favorite side dish for Thanksgiving !
+That said, doesn’t mean, you can’t do it out of the Thanksgiving season.

-Butternut squash might intimidate some people, because it’s can be tough to cut and tricky to clean.
-But I will show you a safe technique to keep your meal prep routine easy and simple.
+Butternut squash might intimidate some people, because it can be hard to cut and tricky to clean.
+But I will show you the safe technique to keep your meal prep routine easy and simple.